Federal Gun Charges Lawyer Near You in Columbus, Ohio

 - The accused receives a firearm that has been stolen or steals a firearm for their own use.

-- An individual with a valid license to manufacture firearms manufactures a sawed-off rifle, sawed-off shotgun, silencer, semi-automatic weapon, or other illegal firearm.
+- An individual with a valid license to manufacture firearms manufactures a sawed-off rifle, sawed-off shotgun, silencer, semi-automatic weapon, or another illegal firearm.

 - An individual illegally possesses a sawed-off rifle, sawed-off shotgun, silencer, semi-automatic weapon, or another illegal firearm.